 .
 This is your job

-- Open the file, replace the above by
+- Open the file, remove the conflict markers and solve the value of x by setting

 x = 3